How did Saudi Arabia make it to the Winter Olympics? | DW | 11.02.2022

 There's always a first time in sports.
 History was, and still is, made by new countries.
 But making history in the Olympics doesn't neccessarily mean gold, it often means just being there alongside other nations.

-Saudi Arabia, where temperatures average 26 degrees across a year, is one of them, the other is Haiti.
+Saudi Arabia, where temperatures average 26 degrees Celsius (78 degrees Fahrenheit) across a year, is one of them, the other is Haiti.
 But the Saudis are not the first Middle Eastern country to attend the Winter Olympics: Jordan, Iran, Lebanon and Iraq have all previously sent athletes.

 Fayik Abdi is the man chosen to break new ground for Saudi Arabia in Beijing.
 He will compete in the giant slalom in alpine skiing on Sunday.